ZeNyfh/gigavibe-java-edition/README.md

 # Gigavibe

 Discord bot written in java using JDA and lavaplayer for audio functionality.
-Has youtube music, custom (user defined) dj roles and some other cool features for you to play with.
+Has various site support, custom (user defined) dj users or roles and some other cool features for you to play with once you [invite](https://discord.com/api/oauth2/authorize?client_id=920435768726532107&permissions=412689493104&scope=bot) or self-host the bot.

 ## Requirements